civilisation

 Features

-- Establishes harmony between individual and society.
+- Establishes harmony between the individual and society.

 - Makes religion practical and applicable to daily life.